Orthopedic Surgery Residency

 Resident Experience

-Our residents are a diverse group of professionals who are dedicated to providing high-quality healthcare to underserved populations.
+Our residents are a group of professionals who are dedicated to providing high-quality healthcare.
 A close-knit group, residents share both work and life experiences and enjoy all that New York City has to offer.

 The residency program is located in the Bronx, which is at the crossroads of the world’s many cultures.
 The Bronx is home to the Bronx Zoo, the New York Botanical Garden, City Island, Van Cortlandt Park and Yankee Stadium.
 Just a short subway ride away are the world-famous museums and performing arts centers of Manhattan.
 Residents typically live in hospital housing or close by in Riverdale, lower Westchester or Manhattan.